-- I. Individual is 12 years of age or older; AND - II.
-Individual has a diagnosis of chronic spontaneous idiopathic urticaria (CSU) AND - III.
-Individual has had an inadequate response to a two week trial of a second generation H1 antihistamine up dosed to a maximum of four times the approved dose (EAACI 2022)
+- ii.
+Individual has a diagnosis of chronic spontaneous idiopathic urticaria (CSU); AND - iii.
+Individual has had an inadequate response to a two week trial of a second generation H1 antihistamine up dosed to a maximum of four times the approved dose (EAACI 2022).